Please see all of our policies below:

 In the event of a more serious accident the parent/carer will be informed immediately.

-- Registers and daily sheets are kept, recording attendance and any relevant information e.g. meals eaten, sleeps, accidents, medicine.
+- Registers are kept, recording attendance and any relevant information e.g. meals eaten, sleeps, accidents, medicine will also be recorded.
+Feedback to parents/ carers is given at the end of the day.

-- Learning Journals are kept for children of all age groups.
+- Learning Journals are kept for children of all age groups., this is online via Tapestry.

 - Each child has a key person, who is responsible for monitoring development through observation and assessment.

-- Parents can have access to their child’s Learning Journals at anytime.
+- Parents can have access to their child’s Learning Journals at anytime, and can also add their own observations and photos to Tapestry.

 - Detailed planning is undertaken by all staff and is displayed in each playroom.